10 Snake Headlines From 2012

 Source: iNaturalist user John Tann – CC BY 4.0

-They proved to be eastern brown snakes, which have the second most toxic venom of any land snake.
-Eastern browns are responsible for the majority of Australian snake fatalities.
+These proved to be eastern brown snakes, which have the second most toxic venom of any land snake.
+Collectively, the brown snake genus (Pseudonaja) tops the tables for annual Australian snake fatalities.
 Two of the eggs were rotten, most likely infertile, while the hatchlings already measured 12-15cm.

 3 Scotland gains a snake species